SuperOfficeDocs/superoffice-docs/docs/en/learn/index.md

 A system to manage and follow up all contacts, sales and projects.
 The core of the system are the Company card and Contact card.
 All information and communication concerning a company and contact are stored in these cards.

-## SuperOffice Service
+## SuperOffice Requests

 A system for handling customer requests/tickets.
-The core of the system is the Requests module.
 All communication concerning a specific request is stored in a single location, regardless of it is by email, web form, phone or another channel.

 ## SuperOffice Marketing